Required

 If you continue to drive after your license is suspended, you risk a criminal charge and potentially damaging consequences.
 An attorney can help you avoid jail time and possibly reinstate driving privileges on a limited basis.

-Experienced Maryland traffic lawyers have several tools and resources for helping you fight your charge.
+Experienced Maryland traffic attorneys have several tools and resources for helping you fight your charge.
 For example, if the MVA did not appropriately or adequately attempt to notify you of the suspension, your attorney may argue that you had no way of knowing that your license was suspended.
-Additionally, your Maryland MVA lawyer can dispute the reasons for the suspension or help you take steps to reinstate your license prior to your court date for the Maryland driving on a suspended license charge.
-Finally, a skilled Maryland traffic attorney may be able to negotiate a plea to a lesser charge in the event that the driving while suspended charge cannot simply be dismissed.
+Additionally, your lawyer can dispute the reasons for the suspension or help you take steps to reinstate your license prior to your court date for the charge.
+Finally, a skilled attorney may be able to negotiate a plea to a lesser charge in the event that the driving while suspended charge cannot simply be dismissed.

 Section 16-303.
 Driving while privilege is canceled, suspended, refused, or revoked.